 Week 7 of 9 - Introduction to Coalitional Negotiations, Fairness, and Honesty Overview: We introduce a simple coalitional negotiation and explore how the dynamics of these negotiations differ from two-party settings.
 In particular, we examine the strategic and tactical issues that are essential to any sophisticated building (or destroying) of coalitions.
 Reading: Negotiating Rationally (Chapters 12-18) Sources of Power in Coalition Building (Watkins and Rosegrant) Cooperative Networks: Altruism, Group Solidarity, Reciprocity, and Sanctioning in Ugandan Producer Organizations (Baldassarri) Negotiation: Social Services: A Three-Party Exercise Allied, Benevolent, and Caring Services are three nonprofit social service providers competing for state social service funding.
 Each provider must decide whether to cooperate with the other providers in order to pursue state funds, and if so, how these funds should be divided among the cooperating providers.

-Roles: Allied or Benevolent or Caring Services Hand in: Preparation worksheet for this week's negotiation.
+Roles: Allied or Benevolent or Caring Services Hand in: Preparation worksheet for this week's negotiation (Social Services).
+Negotiation reflection for this week's negotiation (Social Services).